yugentan/panels-take-home/README.md

 #### Constraints and details:
 - Solar panels sizes (length and width): 2m x 1m, 2.3m x 1m, 1.8m x 0.9m.
 The algorithm should work for these 3 sets of sizes.
-- Solar panels can be rotated
+- Solar panels can be rotated. (*hint* for every 2D rooftop space, there is one rotation value that is optimal for that space)
 - Solar panels can be arranged in portrait (length faces other panel's length) or landscape (width faces another panel's width) modes next to each other
 - Solar panels are placed in rows, where the distance between each panel within the row is 0.02m.
 There is a distance of 0.5m between each row.
 - Use the following points to represent different polygons of different rooftops that your layout of solar panels need to be placed within.
 (Units are in metres) Generate images of the result of your algorithm for each rooftop polygon: